Have you recently purchased a one-of-a-kind refinished furniture piece, and are worried about messing up the finish?

 - Ventilation: When working indoors, be sure to run some fans to create good ventilation while you work.
 At the very least there should be a few windows open to create a cross breeze in the area.
 Poor ventilation while painting or sealing your furniture will produce a much longer dry time.

-Be sure to take the above factors into consideration when deciding on the correct cure time for your piece.
+Be sure to consider the above factors when deciding on the correct cure time for your piece.

 Refinished Furniture Care Tips – Before Cure Time Has Been Reached